 Hepatitis C Medications: Inflammation of the liver caused by infection with the hepatitis C virus (HCV) is referred to as hepatitis C. There are a variety of treatments available for hepatitis C, depending on the type and severity of infection to include: antiviral medications, interferon's, ribavarin drugs, protease inhibitors.
 Additional treatment includes lifestyle changes and home care, surgery, and liver transplant.
 There is no vaccination for hepatitis C.

-Hepatitis C Hepatitis C is inflammation of the liver caused by infection with the hepatitis C virus.
+Hepatitis CHepatitis C (Hep C, HCV) is inflammation of the liver caused by infection with the hepatitis C virus.
 Hepatitis C is contagious.
-Symptoms of hepatitis include fatigue, abdominal pain, nausea, loss of appetite, and jaundice.
+Symptoms of hepatitis C include fatigue, abdominal pain, nausea, loss of appetite, and jaundice.
 Treatment for hepatitis C are medications, and if necessary, liver transplant.